peers/peerjs/docs/api.md

 `function (error) { }`

 Emitted when an unexpected event occurs.
 Errors on the Peer are **always fatal**.
-Errors from the underlying socket are forwarded here.
+Errors from the underlying socket and PeerConnections are forwarded here.

 The `error` object also has a `type` parameter that may be helpful in responding to client errors properly:
 * `invalid-id`: The ID passed into the Peer constructor contains illegal characters.